kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Complex models are not necessarily better: <br/>Math and computation
 - "if we put more details in, it will be a better reflection of reality"
 - this syllogism commits fallacy of undistributed middle
-- think about the map example: complexity is not necessarily helpful for explanation
+- think about the map example: complexity is not necessarily helpful for explanation (e.g., sensitivity analysis)
 - complexity is also a bugbear for exploring model assumptions <br/><br/>(e.g., Valle et al. (2009) found that alternate modeling assumptions in the forest stand simulation model SYMFOR can account for 66–97% of the variance in predicted stand dynamics but note that least they COULD do this analysis because the model was not that complex).

 ## Complex models are not necessarily better: Data